-All joint forces with Marine Corps forces assigned will include a Marine Corps component command headquarters, such as MARFORCOM or MARFORPAC.
-There are two combatant command-level Marine Corps component commands with standing ALDs: MARFORCOM and MARFORPAC.
-The 4th MAW ALD staff provides ALD functions for the United States Marine Corps Forces Reserve (MARFORRES) component command.
+All Marine Corps forces in support of a Joint Force Commander will be either ADCON, TACON, and/or OPCON to a Marine Corp component command, such as MARFORCOM or MARFORPAC.
+There are two combatant command level Marine Corps component commands with standing ALDs: MARFORCOM and MARFORPAC.
+The 4th MAW ALD staff provides ALD functions for the United States Marine Corps Forces Reserve component command.
 All other combatant command-level Marine Corps component commands can be augmented from MARFORCOM, MARFORPAC, and MAW ALD staffs to provide ALD staff functionality as required.
-The Assistant Chief of Staff (AC/S) ALD, as a primary staff branch of a Marine Corps component command headquarters, is responsible for strategic and operational aspects of AVLOG for forces assigned under his cognizance.
+The Assistant Chief of Staff (AC/S) ALD, as a primary staff branch of a Marine Corps component command headquarters, is responsible for strategic and operational aspects of AVLOG for functional matters within its cognizance.
 The AC/S ALD ensures the readiness of assigned aircraft, support equipment, mobile facilities, and aviation munitions by providing support and sustainment.
 The AC/S ALD advises Marine component commanders on readiness, policies, deliberate planning, organization, functions, and operations.
 The AC/S ALD also reviews and assists in preparation or revision of weapon systems planning documents, program planning documents (PPDs), and other long-range AVLOG planning tools.
 When directed, the ALD deploys in support of a Marine Corps forces component command headquarters.
-The AC/S ALD is responsible for management, distribution, and accountability of mobile facilities and ancillary equipment.
-The ALD provides AVLOG assistance as required to bases and stations.
-Each Marine Corps forces component command ALD-aircraft maintenance, aviation supply, avionics, ordnance, aviation logistics information management and support, and future operations-has special functions.
+The AC/S ALD is responsible for the management, distribution, and accountability of mobile facilities and ancillary equipment.
+The ALD provides AVLOG assistance to bases and stations as required.
+Each Marine Corps forces component command ALD-aircraft maintenance, aviation supply, avionics, ordnance, aviation logistics information management and support, and future operations-has special functions that are described in subsequent paragraphs.